fabric8io/kubernetes-client/doc/kube-api-test.md

 ### Testing Mutation and Validation Webhooks

-An additional benefits os running K8S API Server this way, is that it makes easy to test [Conversion Hooks](https://kubernetes.io/docs/tasks/extend-kubernetes/custom-resources/custom-resource-definition-versioning/#webhook-conversion) and/or
+An additional benefit of running K8S API Server this way, is that it makes easy to test [Conversion Hooks](https://kubernetes.io/docs/tasks/extend-kubernetes/custom-resources/custom-resource-definition-versioning/#webhook-conversion) and/or
 [Dynamic Admission Controllers](https://kubernetes.io/docs/reference/access-authn-authz/extensible-admission-controllers/)